pingcap/docs-tidb-operator/en/backup-restore-overview.md

     Three clean policies are supported:

-    * `Retain`: On any circumstances, retain the backup data when deleting the backup CR.
+    * `Retain`: Under any circumstances, retain the backup data when deleting the backup CR.
-    * `Delete`: On any circumstances, delete the backup data when deleting the backup CR.
+    * `Delete`: Under any circumstances, delete the backup data when deleting the backup CR.
     * `OnFailure`: If the backup fails, delete the backup data when deleting the backup CR.

     If this field is not configured, or if you configure a value other than the three policies above, the backup data is retained.